dewasahu2003/nasa_etl_pipeline/README.md

 # 🚀 NASA Astronomy Picture of the Day ETL Pipeline

 ## 📋 Project Overview

-A robust ETL (Extract, Transform, Load) pipeline that leverages Apache Airflow to fetch, process, and store NASA's Astronomy Picture of the Day data using Docker, PostgreSQL, and the NASA API.
+A robust ETL pipeline leveraging Apache Airflow to fetch, process, and store NASA's Astronomy Picture of the Day data using Docker, PostgreSQL, and the NASA API.

 ## 🛠️ Tech Stack
 - Apache Airflow